mcakici/Kibana-Import/README.md

 # Kibana-Import
-Sample saved objects for Kibana 8.6.2
+Saved objects for Kibana 8.6.2